oracle-quickstart/appstack/README.md

  - Use existing application subnet
    - **Select the application subnet:** Container instances running the application and deploy pipeline will use this subnet.
 This list will only contain private subnets.

 A database subnet is only needed if the Stack creates a new database, as only the database will be created in this subnet.
 A Network Security Group will be created with ingress rules that allow the application to connect to the database.
-If you use an existing VCN, you have the choice between using an existing subnet for the database subnet or creating a new one.
+If you use an existing VCN, you have the choice between using an existing subnet for the database or creating a new one.
 If you chose to use an existing database subnet you should make sure that the subnet configuration does not prevent the application from accessing the database.

  - Create a new database subnet
    - **Database Subnet Creation:** IPv4 CIDR Blocks: IP address range of the Database subnet.
 This range should be a subset of the VCN subnet and should not overlap with the other subnets in the VCN.
 The Autonomous Database will be created using this subnet.
  - Use existing database subnet
    - **Select the database subnet:** The Autonomous Database will be created using this subnet.
 This list will only contain private subnets.

-The load balancer subnet will contain the load balancer.
-It can either be a private or a public subnet.
-Resources in a private subnet can only have private IP addresses and are only accessible from inside OCI while resources in a public subnet can have both private and public IP addresses and are accessible from both OCI and the Internet.
+The load balancer subnet can either be a private or a public subnet.
+Resources in a private subnet can only have private IP addresses and are only accessible from inside OCI; while resources in a public subnet can have both private and public IP addresses and are accessible from both OCI and the Internet.
 A Network Security Group will be created with an ingress rule that allows access to the load balancer, and an egress rule that allows the load balancer to access the application.
-If you chose to open the load balancer to the Internet, the load balancer subnet will be a public subnet, and an Internet Gateway will be created.
+If you choose to open the load balancer to the Internet, the load balancer subnet will be a public subnet, and an Internet Gateway will be created.
 If you are using an existing VCN you can choose to use an existing load balancer subnet or create a new one.
 The choice of existing load balancer subnet (private or public) should be consistent with whether you want to open access to the load balancer from the Internet or not.

  - Create a new load balancer subnet
    - **Load Balancer Subnet IPv4 CIDR Blocks:** IP address range of the Load Balancer subnet.
 This range should be a subset of the VCN subnet and should not overlap with the other subnets in the VCN.
 The Load Balancer will use this subnet.